curl/trurl/URL-QUIRKS.md

 ## URL encoding of fragments

-This was libcurl bug, fixed in libcurl 8.1.0
+This was a libcurl bug, fixed in libcurl 8.1.0

 ## Bad IPv4 numerical address